 Youth Justice Program

-This program provides assessment and counselling services to young people involved with Halton Youth Justice Services who are experiencing issues related to drug and/or alcohol use.
+This program provides screenings, assessment and counselling services to young people involved with Halton Youth Justice Services who are experiencing issues related to drug and /or alcohol use.
 These referrals are initiated by Halton Youth Justice Services.
+Support is also provided to family members of the young person.

 ADAPT also provides alcohol/drug use and problem gambling assessments for probation and parole clients as required by a court order and/or parole certificate.
-This assessment results in a treatment plan tailored to the needs of the individual.
+These screenings, in conjunction with the Probation and Parole Officer, determine the level of service required to meet the counselling condition of the order.
+Services include group and individual counselling and referrals to community programs/services tailored to the needs of the individual.

 Drug Court Program